share this post

 • Unsweetened Fruits – You can use unsweetened dried cranberries.
 It’s slightly sour and adds a great taste to the cookies.

-Fold in and stir until evenly combined.
+3. Fold in any mix-ins and stir until evenly combined.

-But, if you don’t have one, use your hands and oil your hands with coconut oil before forming the cookies so the batter doesn’t stick.
+5. Use a cookie scoop to scoop out some cookie dough from the mixing bowl.
+If you don’t have one, use your hands and oil your hands with coconut oil before forming the cookies so the batter doesn’t stick.

 How to make Sugar Free Oatmeal Cookies